Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

     * 0: the prmtop, or
     * 1: pre-computed values

-    !!! tip
+    !!! warning
-        See Amber manual for more complete description.
+        * radiopt=0 is recommended which means using radii from the prmtop file for both the PB calculation and for the NP.
+Check this [thread](http://archive.ambermd.org/201303/0548.html) and See Amber manual for more complete description.

 `sander_apbs` (Default = 0)
 :   Option to use `APBS` for `PB` calculation instead of the built-in `PBSA` solver.
 This will work only through the